 We often hear crazy stories about how people manage to steal stuff from stores and sneak away.
-There was once an incident reported on how a ‘well known personality’ was caught shoplifting a dozen handkerchiefs from a store in France!
-Well, although this might sound funny, the loss faced by the retail industry every year due to theft is no funny story.
+There was once an incident reported on how a ‘well-known personality’ was caught shoplifting a dozen handkerchiefs from a store in France!
+Well, although this might sound funny, the loss faced due to retail theft is no funny story.

 According to National Retail Security Survey on retail theft, retailers lose 2% of their sales due to all the reasons mentioned above.
 This 2% amounted to almost $44 billion in 2014.